petgraph/petgraph/README.rst

 - 0.2.4

   - Fix an algorithm error in scc (#61).
-This time we have a fuzz test that crosschecks the result of the algorithm vs another implementation, for greater confidence in its correctness.
+This time we have a test that crosschecks the result of the algorithm vs another implementation, for greater confidence in its correctness.